- Average Point Score: 6.0

-- 5 grade in GCSE Additional Science or 5 grade in GCSE Chemistry.
+- Grade 6/6 in GCSE Combined Science or a Grade 6 in GCSE Chemistry

 - Mr Raynerd

 - Mr Ross

 Chemistry at A Level is both wide ranging and in-depth.
 In lessons there is only time to cover the main concepts and ideas using examples that work well in both theory and practice.
 It is up to you to thoroughly learn the work you have been taught, then broaden your knowledge independently by reading round the subject and studying past papers to apply your knowledge to new and unfamiliar situations.